Apollo 11 at 50: Celebrating first steps on another world

 That sense of unity did not last long.
 But 50 years later, Apollo 11 — the culmination of eight years of breakneck labor involving a workforce of 400,000 and a price tag in the billions, all aimed at winning the space race and beating the Soviet Union to the moon — continues to thrill.

-In nearby Titusville, the American Space Museum and local businesses will mark the exact moment of the moon landing by lifting cups of Tang, the powdered orange drink that rocketed into orbit with the pioneers of the Space Age.

 Armstrong, who expertly steered the lunar module Eagle to a smooth landing with just seconds of fuel left, died in 2012 at 82.
-Aldrin, 89, who followed him onto the gray, dusty surface, was embroiled recently in a now-dropped legal dispute in which two of his children tried to have him declared mentally incompetent.
-He has kept an uncharacteristically low profile in the run-up to the anniversary.
+Aldrin, 89, who followed him onto the gray, dusty surface, has kept an uncharacteristically low profile in the run-up to the anniversary.

-Many of the Apollo program's other key players are gone as well.
-Of the 24 astronauts who flew to the moon from 1968 through 1972, only 12 are still alive.
-Of the 12 who walked on the moon, four survive.

-A vast majority of Earth's 7.7 billion inhabitants were born after Apollo ended, including NASA's current administrator, 44-year-old Jim Bridenstine, who is overseeing the effort to send humans back to the moon by 2024.

 Back in 1961, NASA had barely 15 minutes of human suborbital flight under its belt — Alan Shepard’s history-making flight — when President John F. Kennedy issued the Cold War-era challenge of landing a man on the moon by decade’s end and returning him safely.

-At the time, the Soviets were beating America at every turn in the space race, with the first satellite, Sputnik, the first spaceman, Yuri Gagarin, and the first lunar probes.
+At the time, the Soviets were beating America at every turn in the space race, with the first satellite, Sputnik, and the first spaceman, Yuri Gagarin.

-JFK's challenge struck John Tribe, one of Cape Canaveral's original rocket scientists, as impossible.

-"I was used to facing up to impossible things.
-We were in the rocket business, so we were doing some weird and wonderful things back in those days.
-But, yes, it was an unbelievable announcement at that time," he said.
-"It took a lot of guts."

 NASA’s Project Mercury gave way to the two-man Gemini flights, then the three-man Apollo program, dealt a devastating setback when three astronauts were killed in a fire during a 1967 test on the launch pad.
 The pace was relentless amid fears the Soviets would get to the moon first.

-Note: - Update: Cellar Fire grows to more than 8,000 acres Tuesday - Update: Evacuation of Pine Flat under way due to Cellar Fire